t13a/parsonnet/README.md

 # Parsonnet

-A parser combinator implemented by [Jsonnet](https://jsonnet.org/).
-There is **no production quality**.
+A parser combinator implemented by [Jsonnet](https://jsonnet.org/). **No production quality**.
 This is my learning project trying to use Jsonnet as a purely functional programming language.

 ## How to try